What are some of the ways people lose their vision?

 I don’t have much income, but I still need your services.
 Can you still help me?

 We do not turn people away due to their inability to pay.
-For more information, contact the Client Services Department at 404-875-9011.
+For more information, contact CVI at 404-875-9011.

 What is a low vision evaluation and how do I make an appointment?